 Check out these new laws in Indiana

-INDIANAPOLIS — Gov. Eric Holcomb this year signed 210 new state laws approved by the Republican-controlled Indiana House and Senate.
-He did not veto a single proposal.
+INDIANAPOLIS — Gov. Eric Holcomb this year signed 215 new state laws approved by the Republican-controlled Indiana House and Senate during the regular legislative session, which ran between Jan.
+3 and March 14, and at a May 14 special session.

 Dan is Statehouse Bureau Chief for The Times.
 Since 2009, he's reported on Indiana government and politics — and how both impact the Region — from the state capital in Indianapolis.
 He originally is from Orland Park, Ill.